alexander-scott/Enhanced-Trigger-Box/README.md

 Selecting a condition from this list will add it to the Enhanced Trigger Box and you will see it above the Add A New Condition drop down list.
 The structure of each component will be different and each will be explained in detail later down the page.

 You have now added a condition.
-When this Enhanced Trigger Box gets triggered this condition will be checked and will have to pass before any responses get executed.
+When this Enhanced Trigger Box gets entered this condition will be checked and will have to pass before any responses get executed.
 Each condition will have various options that will affect how the condition gets met.
 To remove a condition click the X in the top right of the component.

 ### Responses Overview